Baby, it's cold outside! Here are a few ideas for your next snow day:

 - Gather Materials for Crafts: Look for pine cones, evergreen bows, and other materials to make a winter centerpiece for your table, pine cone creatures, or a bird feeder.
 Check out this huge list of pinecone crafts.

-- Feed the Birds: Put out a pine cone, bagel, or plastic bottle bird feeder.
+- Feed the Birds: Put out a pine cone or bagel bird feeder.
 Identify your feathery friends, talk about what birds eat, listen to their birdsongs.

 - Try Traditional Favorites: There is a good reason why snow angels, snowmen, snowballs, snow forts, sledding, and ice skating are classics!